Lawton Arts and Humanities Grants

 Public libraries

-Lawton Based Individual or Organizational Artists, Creators, Authors, and Educators
+Southwest, Oklahoma based Individual or Organizational Artists, Creators, Authors, and Educators

 Community and Public Schools Arts & Humanities Programming Grants

 Arts and humanities education can improve critical thinking skills and assist individuals in succeeding in the workforce.
 From children to senior citizens to individuals with disabilities, community-based arts learning programs benefit our entire Lawton community.
 This grant is designed to support Community and School Arts programing that provides arts and humanities educational experiences that take place in the Lawton community or in Lawton Public schools.
-Successful programs supported by the Community and Public Schools Arts & Humanities Programming Grants provide accessible, meaningful engagement with the arts and humanities education and experiences.
+Successful programs supported by the Community and Public Schools Arts & Humanities Programming Grants provide accessible, meaningful engagement with the arts and humanities education and experiences

 GRANT PROGRAM OBJECTIVES: